alberthfang/alberthfang.github.io/_pages/research.md

 **Perceptions of Deservingness and the Politicization of Social Insurance: Evidence from Disability Insurance in the United States** Joint with Gregory A. Huber. _(under review)_

+> [Local PDF](../research/ssdi_paper.pdf) &bull; [Online Appendix](../research/ssdi_appx.pdf) &bull; <a onclick="openClose('ssdi')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="ssdi" class="texter">Perceptions of the deservingness of policy beneficiaries appear to shape attitudes toward redistributive programs, but whether this "deservingness heuristic" affects attitudes toward social insurance programs -- that unlike entitlement programs pool risk among a contributing population and are relatively popular -- is poorly understood.
+To explore this question, we examine the politics of Social Security Disability Insurance (SSDI), a program whose size and beneficiaries have become increasingly politicized.
+Analyzing novel survey data and two experimental studies conducted on national surveys, we find that people use informational cues about beneficiaries to infer the deservingness of SSDI recipients.
+Moreover, argumentative appeals about the program's size, design, and effects affect attitudes toward SSDI.
+These results challenge prior research arguing that people broadly perceive the sick as deserving of government care and that this heuristic "crowds out" other opinion-shaping factors.
+We discuss implications for the study of politicized social insurance programs.</p>

 **Perceptions of Program Abuse and Public Support for Social Insurance** Joint with Scott Bokemper and Gregory A. Huber